RB-Lab/tribalizm/docs/specs.md

 ## Use Cases

 1.  ✅ A _stranger_ looks through the list of available _tribes_ to find one to join
-2.  ❕ A _stranger_ gets request to set their city whne they don't want to share coordinates
+2.  ❕ A _stranger_ gets request to set their city when they don't want to share coordinates
 3.  ❕ A _stranger_ searches available _tribes_ to find one to join
 4.  ✅ A _stranger_ views a _tribe_ info to decide if they want to join
 5.  ❕ A _stranger_ gets proposal to start a _tribe chapter_ when they open link to the tribe not in their area
-6.  🤔 A _stranger_ becames _user_
+6.  🤔 A _stranger_ becames _user_ ­– this is probably about user's screen, e.g. in what tribes
+    they're member, see i.
+9
 7.  ✅ A _user_ fills an _application_ to join a _tribe_
 8.  ✅ A _tribe cheif_ gets _users_ _application_ and requests the _initiation quest_ with
     proposed date and place